HAIZ4D/mindkawan_app/README.md

 MindKawan: One App for All Minds

-Track: Student LifeStyle (Mental Health Support For Student - Mobile Application)
+Software Track: Student LifeStyle (Mental Health Support For Student - Mobile Application)

 Problem Statement:
 1. Difficulty in expressing emotions; which is only 20% of Malaysian students experiencing mental health issues seek professional care.
 (Sinardaily,2023)